dustinspecker/list-join-conjunction/readme.md

 formattedString conjunction list = ListJoinConjunction.make "and" list

-formattedString "and" [ "red, "blue" ] -- "red and blue" formattedString "or" [ "red, "blue", "white" ] -- "red, blue, or white"
+formattedString "and" [ "red", "blue" ] -- "red and blue" formattedString "or" [ "red", "blue", "white" ] -- "red, blue, or white"
 ```

 ## License